jhallen/exorsim/README.md

 Hit Ctrl-C again to exit EXORsim, or use the 'c' command to continue simulating.

-See the [MDOS quick start](doc/mdos-intro.md) to see how to write simple assembly langauge programs.
+See the [MDOS quick start](doc/mdos-intro.md) to see how to use MDOS editors and write simple assembly langauge programs.

 Also see [EXORsim usage guide](doc/usage.md) for more usage information.